 You can buy a lot of my work online from the Steve Jackson Games store, mostly but not solely in electronic form.
-Alternatively, one of my books, "The Small Folk", is available in PDF form from DriveThruRPG.
+Alternatively, a number of my books are available in PDF form from DriveThruRPG.

 My contribution to RPG Fandom: information on upcoming British RPG Conventions.
 Also, I have a file of various people's advice on the art of organising them (preserved from a Usenet discussion years ago, and doubtless seriously dated now).

 The objective of these pages is (mostly) to provide a few amusing or useful links for RPG'ers.
 I'm not going to try to explain what RPGs are -- if you've come this far, you probably know already.
 If not -- jump in and browse around.
 When last I looked, the CAR-PGa had a good brief page attempting a definition, but generally, learning by doing is best.

 Stuff of Mine and About Me on the 'Web

 - The best summary of my personal history in the RPG industry is probably this interview which I gave to Victorian Adventure Enthusiast.
 More recently, I was interviewed by Roger and Mike of Improvised Radio Theatre - With Dice, so if you want to know what I sound like, that's the place to go.

 - I have separate pages relating to my specific professional RPG writing work.

 - I kept logs of a couple of my campaigns on the 'Web: my "Gloriana" campaign is on this site, while my "Europe on Mars" Transhuman Space game has a Blogspot blog.

 - This site also has some supplementary and support material for my Discworld RPG: